Living Marxism: Views

-Historian Marko Attila Hoare characterized their position as genocide denial in relation to both the Rwandan and Bosnian genocides.
+Historian Marko Attila Hoare criticised their genocide denial in relation to both the Rwandan and Bosnian genocides.

 It has been suggested by environmentalists such as George Monbiot and Peter Melchett that the group of writers associated with LM continue to constitute an LM network pursuing an ideologically motivated anti-environmentalist agenda under the guise of promoting humanism.Profiles: Martin Durkin, LobbyWatch.
 Retrieved 17 April 2007.
 Writers who used to write for Living Marxism reject this as a "McCarthyite conspiracy theory".